Raphael Hogarth

 Public Law

-Raphael has acted for individuals, private companies, non-governmental organisations, central government departments, regulators and local authorities in public law disputes.
+He has acted for individuals, companies, NGOs, central government departments, regulators and local authorities in public law disputes, including judicial reviews and statutory appeals.

 Recent highlights include:

-• R (Independent Workers’ Union of Great Britain) v Central Arbitration Committee (Interested Party: Deliveroo) UKSC 2021/0155 – acting for Deliveroo in a Supreme Court appeal about whether collective bargaining legislation breaches riders’ rights under Article 11 ECHR.
-This is one of The Lawyer’s Top 10 appeals of 2023.
+• R (Independent Workers’ Union of Great Britain) v Central Arbitration Committee (Interested Party: Deliveroo) [2024] 2 All ER 1 – acted for Deliveroo in a Supreme Court appeal about whethercollective bargaining legislation breaches riders’ rights under Article 11 ECHR.
+This was one of The Lawyer’s Top 10 appeals of the year.

 • R (Gardner & Harris) v Secretary of State for Health and Social Care [2022] EWHC 967 (Admin) – acted for the successful Claimants in a judicial review of the government’s decisions in relation to care homes during the first wave of the pandemic.
 This was one of The Lawyer’s Top 20 cases of 2022.